Box Apps for Computer

 Box Edit or Tools

 Box Edit or Box Tools (two different names for same application) allows you to edit content on Box using native applications (Microsoft Office, photo editor, etc. ) installed on your computer.
 No syncing is required.
 When you click Open on a file from the browser, the desktop application opens.
 Then when you click save from the application, the file will save in Box.
+This app is not needed ifyou are using Box Drive and opening files from the Box streamed folder.

 Box for Office